-We want our residents to feel safe in their homes, their local communities and our extra care services, and to be protected from harm and abuse.
+We want our residents to feel safe in their homes, and their local communities and to be protected from harm and abuse.

 We're committed to doing what we can to safeguard the well-being of children, young people and adults who work with our staff, benefit from our services and receive care from us.